 Complete rotor rebuilding information is located at: http://www.revereclocks.com/rotor.html If your Revere or Herschede clock is a chimer, meaning that it does chime each quarter hour and strikes the hour, then it would take a "B-3" rotor.
 This includes Grandfather and Grandmother and many mantel clocks.
 Rebuilding your "B-3" rotor costs $150.00.
 Unfortunately many old Revere and Herschede chiming electric clocks have had the rotor replaced prior and therefore will not contain original parts.
 I can restore to originality or can repair what is currently there, your choice.
 Another problem area is the coil.
 In all cases the clock has a coil and if needed that is $100.00.
 These are most always 4 watt's.
 4 watt coils cost $100.00.
 About 5% of clock problems has to do with the coil.
 To determine whether or not you need a coil, you can take a Multimeter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires or the posts where the wires connect and see if you get a reading.
 Just about any reading is a good one and if you can see the coil #, that represents the Ohm reading so if your coil is a # 60 coil then you should get about 60 or 600 ohms depending on the setting of the meter.
 Some have indicated to me a fear of the clock shorting out or becoming a fire hazard.
 If that's the case then purchase a power strip and only plug the clock into it.
 This way you have a fuse to stop an overload before it feeds back into your household or office wiring.
 Honestly, I have never heard of an electric clock causing a fire but putting in a power strip may ease some fears.
 For non Telechron "motored" clocks, then the service would be for a clock motor and that can be handled as well, with motor rebuilding costing $150.00 with all else staying the same.
 I do accept the movement (mechanism) for electric Grandfather and Grandmother clocks but, most likely, you would need an expert to install it once it return to your located or the location of your clock person.
 Please be aware that both Revere and Herschede used the "B-2" rotor initially.
 After a few years they both realized that the "B-2" did not have enough torque in order to last more that a few years or decades.
 First they tried increasing the wattage to 4 watts and eventually went to the "B-3" rotor.
 Therefore, I strongly suggest that your "B-2" rotor be replaced with a "B-3" rotor, as was done at the factory, especially if you send in a movement used in a Grandfather or Grandmother electric clock.
 Please be sure to double box the clock and insure it for at least $200.
 By double box I mean to pack the 1st and 2nd boxes as if you were going to ship each independent from the other one.
 Be sure to pack your clock well with minimal tape because when I unpack I try to save your packing material and a lot of packing tape prevents me from recycling.
 Please be sure to ask for 100% biodegradable packing peanuts or purchase them yourself.
 Please do NOT use shredded paper because it is extremely messy and drives me crazy.
 I use a 24" x 9" x 9" as the first box and then use a 28" X 12" x 12" box for the second.
 Eco Box is an on-line business in Texas that allows you to order as little as one box.
 So if you're having difficult securing the correct size boxes, then you have another resource.
-My turnaround is 6 to 8 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, and 8 to 10 months for a movement overhaul and expedited service adds double the overhaul movement fee and adds $100.00 for rotor only service.
+My turnaround is 3 to 4 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor, or the movement needs to be overhauled.
 Please remove and include the pendulum if the clock has one, most electrics do not have apendulum so don't knock yourself out trying to find one.
 Old parts are returned by request only.
 The movement will tell me if it needs work once the rotor rebuilding is finished and I always clean and lubricate the movement before testing starts, so as to eliminate dirt and a lack of lubrication from preventing the clock functioning properly.
 Your problem could also be the caused by wear in the movement (mechanism) from usage.
 About 15% of the time this is necessary and this would require an overhaul.
-An overhaul on chiming electrics is $500.00 plus $50.00 shipping.
+An overhaul on chiming electrics is $500.00 plus $60.00 shipping.
 The movement overhaul does NOT include the rotor or coil, so that would be added to the cost of the overhaul and that would be the worse case scenario.
+With anywhere from 40 to 80 clocks in house waiting for their overhaul, I do offer a wait list service.
+Meaning that I place you on my wait list and it is as if the clock came in that day and you've just established your place on my "to do" list.
+Once the calendar comes within about 3 weeks of your clock being worked on, I E-mail and ask you to ship your clock at that time.
+Please only ask for wait list service if you are sure you will send the clock in for repair and not just to have a place in line while you continue to shop around for another who services your clock.
+I say this because it does take time to record, follow a protocol, and make contact when the waiting period is over.
+It's extremely frustrating to make contact and then to be ignored or to be told you have gone with another.
+Please do your research before you ask to be wait listed.
+To have your clock overhaul wait listed please E-mail.
+I do NOT wait list motors or rotors or electric clocks that do not need to be overhauled.
+The general wait on the wait list is a year.
 I realize this may all be confusing but I never do more than is needed and the clock always stays original, as sent to me, or I refuse the work.
 Here's a possible scenario if you send the entire mantel clock or the Grandfather movement (mechanism):

 The reason for the very high "swap" price is because the M-31 is now the rarest rotor in the world and I have less than 10 in inventory.